Table of contents

 Their founder Tony Hsieh said in an interview:

 While most companies have timings for customer support, Zappos employees are available to take customer calls, no matter what time or day.
 Unsurprisingly, employees are not in a rush to get off the phone because their shift has ended.
-Where most call centres have 80% occupancy, Zappos prefers to keep their call centers overstuffed and run at 60-70% occupancy.
-More customer support reps also enable more personal conversations and less focus on call time.
+Where most call centers have 80% occupancy, Zappos prefers to keep their call centers overstuffed and run at 60-70% occupancy.
+More customer support reps also enable more personal conversations and less focus on call duration.

 Training and empowerment

 The Zappos customer service team, called the Customer Loyalty Team, is trained for six weeks before they actually start handling customer issues.
 At the end of this training period, they offer employees a month’s salary to quit, if they feel they won’t be able to live up to Zappos’ values on customer service.